RobertDober/lab42_ihash/demo/000-introduction.md

 ### Predefined

-The simplest meaningful example should look like the following:
+The simplest meaningful example could look like the following:

 ```ruby
     ihash = IHash.new a: 1, b: 2